 30K – HM Pace

-While working your slow-twitch fibers to the maximum, this tempo pace extends the aerobic endurance adaptions to a significant proportion of intermediate-twitch muscle fibers too.
-Thus, both muscle fiber types benefit from capillarization, increased mitochondrial volume, and more aerobic enzymes.
-Not to mention increases in blood plasma volume, including RBC count.
+While working your slow-twitch fibers to the maximum, this tempo pace extends the aerobic endurance adaptions to a significant proportion of intermediate-twitch muscle fibers, too.
+Thus, both muscle fiber types benefit from capillarization, increased mitochondrial volume, and more aerobic enzymes, not to mention increases in blood plasma volume, including RBC count.

-Tempo workouts at 30K pace or HM pace typically precede the more intense lactate threshold training.
+Tempo workouts at 30K or HM pace typically precede the more intense lactate threshold training.
 Here, too, segments ranging from 20 to 40 minutes are appropriate, with 1 tempo workout per week as a logical progression from the less intense marathon pace in the previous weeks.
 Attach some easy running to the beginning and end of a tempo run to reach your mileage goals.

 Steady-State Workout Variations